 Synonym: club foot

-- Positional (a normal foot that has been held in a deformed position in the uterus).
+Positional talipes is a normal foot that has been held in a deformed position in the uterus.
 Postural talipes is correctable with gentle passive dorsiflexion of the foot.
 This positional variant occurs about five times more often than congenital talipes equinovarus.

 The rest of this article is about congenital talipes equinovarus.